 As a result of community involvement and input, Dominion Energy identified a proposed transmission line route and several alternatives and filed a Certificate of Public Convenience and Necessity (CPCN) with the Virginia State Corporation Commission (SCC) on November 5, 2021.
 After nine months of careful review, the SCC selected the transmission line route that will support the CVOW project.

 Transmission Line Route

-The proposed route is the shortest option, limits the need for new rights-of-way, and minimizes, to the greatest extent possible, impacts to private property, the community, environment, historical and cultural resources.
+Of the options considered by the State Corporation Commission, the proposed and approved route maximizes use of publicly owned land and existing rights-of-way.
+It also minimizes, to the greatest extent possible, impacts to private property, the community, the environment, and historical and cultural resources.

 The route begins at State Military Reservation, where the undersea cables supporting the offshore wind turbines come ashore.
 The route then proceeds underground to a new switching station at Naval Air Station Oceana.
 Once there, it continues overhead toward Dam Neck Road, connecting with an existing transmission right-of-way near the Castleton neighborhood.

 The route proceeds west, overlapping the former Southeastern Parkway and Greenbelt roadway project until just past Princess Anne Road.
 It then moves southwest, crossing Salem Road and the Intracoastal Waterway in Chesapeake.
 The route turns south toward Battlefield Golf Course before heading west into Fentress Substation, which will be expanded to accommodate the new equipment needed to support the additional transmission lines that will connect offshore wind energy to the broader electric grid.